The Anthony Rothe Memorial Trust was established in September 1983 in memory of Anthony Rothe, the only child of Pat and Elizabeth Rothe.

 While the Trust in its early years only had small resources it received substantial funds under the wills of Elizabeth Rothe who died on 14 January 1990 and Pat Rothe who died on 29 November 1992.

-Since 1994 the Trust has provided nearly six million dollars in research grants and scholarships.
+Since 1994 the Trust has provided over eight million dollars in research grants and scholarships.

 All applications for grants are reviewed by a Scientific Advisory Committee who make recommendations to the trustees on the grants to be awarded.